In order to register to vote in elections in Ireland, you must satisfy three requirements

 A new Application must be submitted each year.

-More information for voters with disabilities is available from the Department of Housing, Planning, and Local Government.
+More information for voters with disabilities is available from the Department of Housing, Local Government and Heritage.

 Supplement to the Register